 They will avoid you as long as you stay in the middle of the scale between arrogant and panicking.

 Getting around Vietnam is part of the adventure but it’s also a pain in the ass.
 Poor infrastructure, roads and facilities can lead to slow, sleepless and sometimes unsanitary travel.
 But you have to remember you are in a country still developing its tourist industry.

 Flying in Vietnam offers excellent value, easy travel and is very accessible but requires getting from airports to your destination.
 At times that further transport can be hugely inconvenient.
 Flying is best for those on short time frames who want to see more of the country without losing too much time.
-We always use Skyscanner to book your flights for best value and most options.
+Use Skyscanner to book your flights for best value and most options.